shakurocom/HTTPClient/README.md

 If you prefer not to use CocoaPods, you can integrate Shakuro.HTTPClient simply by copying it to your project.

 ## Usage

+1. Create a couple of endpoints by adopting `HTTPClientAPIEndPoint` protocol.
+2. Create responses parsers by adopting `HTTPClientParser` protocol.
+3. Create new instanse of `HTTPClient` class.
+4. Start your HTTP request by calling `.sendRequest`.
+You should use completions to handle parsed results.

 Have a look at the [HTTPClient_Example](https://github.com/shakurocom/HTTPClient/tree/master/HTTPClient_Example)